KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-api/oracles.md

 ## Introduction

-The Oracles Custom Consensus (CC) module allows a user to make off-chain data available on-chain.
+The Oracles Fluidity module allows a user to make off-chain data available on-chain.
 This enables developers to create and use software that responds to off-chain information and events.

 Those who publish data to an oracle are called publishers.
 There is a fee-based model to serve as an incentive for publishers.

-### Oracles CC Module Flow
+### Oracles Module Flow

 - Create an Oracle using [oraclescreate](../customconsensus/oracles.html#oraclescreate)
 - Register as a data publisher for the oracle using the [oraclesregister](../customconsensus/oracles.html#oraclesregister) method; at this stage, the publisher indicates the fee for their data updates
   - Anyone can register as a publisher for any oracle; users subscribe only to the publishers they desire
 - The [oracleslist](../customconsensus/oracles.html#oraclelist), [oraclesinfo](../customconsensus/oracles.html#oraclesinfo), and [oraclessamples](../customconsensus/oracles.html#oraclessamples) methods allow the user to find oracles and publishers, find more information about a specific oracle and publisher, and discover samples of an existing publisher, respectively
-- Anyone can subscribe to any specific publisher of any oracle using the [ oraclessubscribe](../customconsensus/oracles.html#oraclessubscribe) method
+- Anyone can subscribe to any specific publisher of any oracle using the [oraclessubscribe](../customconsensus/oracles.html#oraclessubscribe) method
 - A publisher can publish data using [oraclesdata](../customconsensus/oracles.html#oraclesdata), and thereby collect their fee from their subscribers

 ## oraclesaddress